Sales in the Information Age

 As a result, an intelligent approach to sales is, and will increasingly become, a significant differentiator for an organisation with these products and services going forward.

-If you get the sales structure system right for your company, then, with some energy and investment.
-You’ll find hiring people to work within it shouldn’t be so difficult.
+If you get the sales approach right for your company, then, with some energy and investment, the rest should fall into place.

 About the Author

 STEVE SCHRIER has been in multinational commercial roles for nearly 30 years in the technology sector.
 Including roles in the UK and the Bay Area of San Francisco.